Thinking about Martha

-I have thought about the Mary and Martha passage for years.
+I have been thinking about Martha for years…and the comparison with her sister Mary.
 And my sympathies invariably lie with Martha, because I have an image, a very clear image, of what she is dealing with.

 Tradition tells us that Jesus did not travel alone, quite the contrary; from what we guess, there were generally 10 to 20 people traveling with him.

 That is a lot of people to worry about, be hospitable to, make sure they have drink, bread and hummus while the main meal is being prepared.
 So her request of Jesus seems more than reasonable to me.

 I’ve listened to many homilies on that gospel about Mary and Martha and have read a number of meditations on Jesus’ reply to Martha’s lament: “Tell my sister to help me, can’t you see how much there is to do?”
 Or something like that.